wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

     ```

 !!! note
-    If the key rotation task is successful there should be 0 as the failed logs count for all the configuration files
+    If the key rotation task is successful, the failed logs count should be `0` for all the configuration files.

 *   Check the log files to verify if transformation of the synced data happened successfully for the 4 tables.
-Check below logs for successful/failed transformation of `IDN_IDENTITY_USER_DATA` table
+Check the logs given below for the successful/failed transformation counts of `IDN_IDENTITY_USER_DATA` table.

     ```tab="Synced log sample"
     Successfully transformed totp data records in IDN_IDENTITY_USER_DATA_TEMP: 2